 When can I have my second vaccination?

 You will be contacted, generally by phone call or by text, when it is your turn to book.
-Exceptions can be made for patients who are about to start or are receiving chemotherapy treatment.
+Exceptions can be made for patients who are about to start or are receiving chemotherapy treatment or who are immunocompromised.
 In this instance please contact your GP to arrange.